Group norms examples: How to set team norms that work

 Tony Chang, Product Manager, Asana

-We start our regular team meeting by checking in on how each team member is feeling through a red, yellow, green color—regardless of whether the source of how they are feeling is work or non-work related.
-This allows us to start the meeting with transparency and context, which helps improve how we communicate with and understand each other.
+We start our regular team meeting by checking in on how each team member is feeling using a red, yellow, green color code, regardless of whether the source of their feeling is work- or non-work-related.
+This allows us to start the meeting with transparency and context, which helps us communicate more effectively and understand each other better.

 Sinéad (Nade) Nic Eoin, User Operations Manager, Asana

-1. Leading with empathy and being real.
-Managers on the team lead by example by showing up to 1:1s and conversations in an empathetic way.
-During every conversation, managers strive to understand what’s happening in their team member’s lives.
+1. Leading with empathy and starting with heart.
+Managers on the team lead by example by showing up to 1:1s and conversations with empathy.
+During every conversation, managers strive to understand what's happening in their team members' lives.

 3. Assuming good intent.
 On the User Operations team, we approach every interaction assuming good intent.
 This allows us to get the work done and reflect on what needs to happen in order to reach a resolution.

 4. Safe silence in meetings.
 We try not to be afraid of silence.
-Sometimes people simply need a few extra seconds to get their thoughts and ideas straight or to muster the courage to speak up.
+Sometimes people simply need a few extra seconds to get their thoughts straight or muster the courage to speak up.

 5. Active and respectful listening.
 We understand that interrupting others stifles conversation.
 We have a group norm of listening fully to people as they speak and share feedback or ideas.